the dwelling is set back from the road to protect tree roots

 heat recovery ventilation to maximise healthy living.

-Fire safety has been foremost in all design ...
+Fire safety has, of course, been foremost in all design considerations ...

 and non-combustible material upgrades ...